-Move the pot to the sunnier area gradually over the course of three weeks for a half an hour longer every 3 days to give the leaves a chance to adapt to more direct sun without contending with a drastic contrast and burning their leaves.
+Move the pot to the sunnier area gradually over the course of three weeks for half an hour longer every 3 days to give the leaves a chance to adapt to the more direct sun without contending with a drastic contrast and burning their leaves.

-Consider that if you have moved your string of hearts plant to a sunnier location the extra sun then this can increase temperatures which can increase the demand for water.
+Consider that if you have moved your string of hearts plant to a sunnier location with the extra sun then this can increase temperatures which can increase the demand for water.

 A dry string of hearts plant has curled or shriveled leaves which can look a little bit brown, in which case you should increase the frequency of watering until it adjusts.

 (Read my article string of hearts leaves curling?)

 For severely sun-damaged string of hearts plants with lots of burnt leaves, I recommend attempting to propagate any of the healthier-looking stems to revive them.

 The String of Hearts Leaves Brown and Shriveled